framgia/laravel-test-guideline/en/Introduction.md

 ## Integration Test
 - Integration testing is the phase in software testing in which individual software modules are combined and tested as a group.
-- Unit tests help use to ensure that every single function works correctly.
-Integration tests help use to ensure that different parts of the project works flawlessly when combines with each others in the real life.
+- Unit tests help us to ensure that every single function works correctly.
+Integration tests help us to ensure that different parts of the project works flawlessly when combines with each others in the real life.

 ## PHPUnit
 - **PHPUnit** is a programmer-oriented testing framework for PHP.
 It is an instance of the xUnit architecture for unit testing frameworks.